eeg3/workspaces-portal/README.md

 This will enable limiting signups to the email domain configured in the function.

+#### Configure App Settings

+Edit `sam.json` to update the settings specific to your environment.
+Simple change the `Default` value under `Parameters`.

+1. *AppName*: This name will be used within the application components.
+2. *PortalEmail*: This is the email address that approval emails will be sent from.
+3. *ApproverEmail*: This is the email or distribution list that will receive the Approval email messages to approve or reject.
+4. *DirectoryServicesId*: This is the Directory Services ID configured within Amazon WorkSpaces.
+5. *ApprovedDomain*: This is the domain that can sign up for the portal (e.g. @company.com).

 #### Push Changes

 Once the `config.js` file is updated, push the change to the GitHub repo; this will automatically update the application with the new config through the pipeline.